 Wilson received her Bachelor of Fine Arts from the Kansas City Art Institute in 1992 in Ceramics and a Masters of Arts in Ceramics in 1994 and her Masters of Fine Arts in Sculpture in 2001, both from Stephen F. Austin State University, Texas.
 Wilson now works and lives in Mustang Oklahoma.
-She has been exhibiting her narrative bronzes, photography, and encaustic relief paintings nationally and internationally since the early 1990s.
-Additionally, her works are in corporate, public, and museum collections throughout the United States, as well as national and international private collections.
+She has been exhibiting her intimate bronzes, photography, and encaustic relief paintings nationally and internationally since the early 1990s.
+Additionally, her works are in corporate, public, and museum collections throughout the United States, as well as national and international private collections such as; The Heritage in Oklahoma City, The Central Library in downtown Tulsa Oklahoma, Virginia Museum of Fine Art, the C.N.
+Gorman Museum, The Eiteljorg Museum of American Indians and Western Art, The Heritage Center at Red Cloud Indian School, and the Nerman Museum of Contemporary Art.
 Wilsons work is represented in galleries on the East and West Coast as well as the Midwest.